-Disability parking permit holders are eligible for certain allowances and entitlements to accommodate their mobility restrictions.
-However, there are still a lot of misunderstandings about the scheme, so we decided to do some research and shed light on the issue by busting the myths and giving you the facts once and for all.
+Disability parking permit holders are eligible for certain allowances and entitlements to accommodate their needs.
+However, there are still a lot of misunderstandings about the scheme, so we decided to do some research and shed light on the issue by busting a few common disability parking myths and giving you the facts once and for all.

 Only wheelchair users qualify for a disability parking permit

 One of the most common misconceptions about disability permits is that only people who use a wheelchair are eligible.
 This has led to many instances where people with valid permits have been challenged for using accessible parking spaces because they don’t “look disabled”.
 It’s important to remember that there are a host of illnesses that cause mobility issues which may not necessitate the use of a wheelchair or even be obvious to an onlooker.
 These are known as invisible disabilities and refers to people with chronic pain, poor vision, fatigue, balance problems, amputations and other mobility restrictions.
 So rather than judging someone based on how they look, judge them on their parking permit.
 If they have a valid permit then they are entitled to use the space, regardless of their appearance.

 We have all heard stories of people using someone else’s permit or even inappropriately acquiring permits to cheat the system – but the reality is that these people represent a small minority of all permit holders.
 Most people have a permit because they need it, so don’t let the actions of a few influence your opinion of the majority of people who genuinely require their permit.